AbdulBasit42/AbdulBasit42/README.md

 # Hi there 👋

-I'm Abdul Basit, an experienced C++ developer with a passion for web development.
+I'm Abdul Basit,a B.Tech (computer science) 3rd year student.
+I am an experienced C++ developer with a passion for web development.
 I have a strong foundation in programming concepts, algorithms, and data structures, and have developed a variety of applications using C++, some simple console-based programs AND also using web technologies ,some complex high-performance apps.

 ## 🔭 I'm currently working on
 - Building efficient and high-performance web applications using HTML, CSS, JavaScript, Node.js, EJS and React.